otienosteve/pydantic-validation-and-parsing/README.md

     date: condate(ge=date.today(),le=date.today()+timedelta(days=5))
 ```

-#### Adding validation using the Field function
+#### 2. Adding validation using the Field function
 The Field function is used to add metadata to the fields defined in the model.
 The metadata may include keyword arguments for constraining fields (gt,le,min_length,decimal_places) etc that is similar to the constraining fields we had seen earlier.

 keyword arguments

 default -  value if the field is not set
 default_factory - callable used to generate values
+validate_default - specifies wether the default field should be validated.
 alias - an alternative name for the attribute
 exclude - determines wether to exclude the field from the model
 strict - if True the Validation will be applied strictly